EuropeanTestingConference/europeantestingconference/pages/2020/topics/snippets/rob-meaney.md

 After the workshop you will:

-Understand and explain testability, the factors that influence testability and the impact testing debt has on a teams productivity.
+Understand and explain Testability, the factors that influence Testability and the impact testing debt has on a teams productivity.

-Identify and address architectural testability problems using a combination of models and practical exercises.
+Identify and address architectural Testability problems using a combination of models and practical exercises.

-Identify and address holistic, whole team testability problems using a combination of models and practical exercises.
+Identify and address holistic, whole team Testability problems using a combination of models and practical exercises.